goruck/edge-tpu-train/README.md

 # TensorFlow Object Detection API with Coral Edge TPU

 This project uses the TensorFlow Object Detection API to train models suitable for the Google Coral Edge TPU.
-Follow the steps below to install the required programs and train your own models for use on the Edge TPU.
+Follow the steps below to install the required programs and to train your own models for use on the Edge TPU.

 ## Installation